owner203/autoyours/README.md

 ## How to deploy

-For people who want to deploy this tool as a cron job.
+Deploy this tool as a cron job.

 ```bash
 mkdir autoyours && cd autoyours